The Picard group of the universal moduli space of vector bundles on stable curves: The Picard groups of and .

-As explained in Section \ref{Sc}, $\CVc^{Hss}$ admits a projective variety as good moduli space.
+By Theorem \ref{schmitt}, $\CVc^{Hss}$ admits a projective variety as good moduli space.
 This means, in particular, that the stacks $\CVc^{Hss}$ and $\CVr^{Hss}$ are of finite type and universally closed.
 Since any vector bundle contains the multiplication by scalars as automorphisms, $\CVc^{Hss}$ is not separated.
-The next Proposition tell us exactly when the rigidification $\CVr^{Hss}$ is separated.
+The next Proposition tells us exactly when the rigidification $\CVr^{Hss}$ is separated.

 \begin{prop} The following conditions are equivalent: \begin{enumerate}[(i)] \item $n_{r,d}\cdot v_{r,d,g}=1$, i.e. $n_{r,d}=1$ and $v_{r,d,g}=1$. \item There exists a universal vector bundle on the universal curve of an open substack of $\CVr$. \item There exists a universal vector bundle on the universal curve of $\CVr$. \item The stack $\CVr^{Hss}$ is proper. \item All H-semistable points are H-stable. \item $\CVr^{Hss}$ is a Deligne-Mumford stack. \item The stack $\CVr^{Pss}$ is proper. \item All P-semistable points are P-stable. \item $\CVr^{Pss}$ is a Deligne-Mumford stack. \end{enumerate} \end{prop}